Congratulations Gautam Chaudhuri, M.D., Ph.D. Professor Chaudhuri, the 2014 winner of the ASRM Distinguished Researcher

 This award recognizes a member of the American Society for Reproductive Medicine who has made outstanding contributions to clinical or basic research in reproduction published during the previous 10 years.
 The recipient will have demonstrated sustained long-term commitment to advancing the frontiers of research in reproductive sciences and educating future scholars in the field.

-The recipient will be recognized as the ASRM Distinguished Researcher Awardee by presentation of a plaque at the Annual Meeting in Hawaii.
-In addition, the recipient will be provided with an honorarium of $1,500, which will be presented after the recipient presents a lecture at the Annual Meeting of the Society for the Study of Reproduction in San Diego, California, July 17-21, 2016, after which the recipient will receive an honorarium of $1,500 from ASRM.
+The recipient will be recognized as the ASRM Distinguished Researcher Awardee by presentation of a plaque at the Annual Meeting in Baltimore, Maryland.
+In addition, the recipient will receive complimentary registration for the ASRM 2015 Annual Meeting Scientific Program.
+The recipient will be expected to present the ASRM Exchange Lecture at the Annual Meeting of the Society for the Study of Reproduction in San Diego, California, July 17-21, 2016, after which the recipient will receive an honorarium of $1,500 from ASRM.

 Previous recipients of the ASRM Distinguished Researcher Award: